I was recently asked by a reader what the average applicant success rate is at each round in the case interview process.

 This is a very good question and unfortunately the answer varies quite a bit.

-By far the biggest “cut” is the consulting resume / CV screen.
-Its important to remember that McKinsey gets an awful lot of resumes out of the blue — but historically has done the majority of its recruiting out of the schools (under grad, MBA, JD, MD, PhD).
+The first step in the application process where cuts are made would be the Consulting Resume and Cover Letter Screen.
+This is by far where the biggest number of cuts are made.
+Its important to remember that MBB firms get an awful lot of resumes out of the blue — but historically they have done the majority of recruiting out of the schools (under grad, MBA, JD, MD, PhD).

 The cut at this level varies a lot.
 I can’t speak to the PhD CV screen as I never screened those myself.
-When I was there, the preference was to have alumni of a particular institution screen resumes and CV’s from those institutions.
+When I was at McKinsey, the preference was to have alumni of a particular institution screen resumes and CV’s from those institutions.

 So Harvard MBA alumni would screen Harvard MBA resumes, PhD alumni would screen PhD CV’s, etc… the idea was you wanted someone familiar with what’s impressive on the resume and what’s not.